The Yorkshire Country House Partnership

 Duty came in many forms, from domestic to national service: men were sent away to fight, women volunteered as nurses, houses and horses were requisitioned.
 The rise of aerial warfare meant danger from the skies, and the impact of death among loved ones and neighbours cut across social strata.

-From March 2013 until October 2014 a series of interlinked exhibitions, trails and activities highlight and explore each house’s own particular experiences, collections and stories.
-Through photographs, paintings, memorabilia and a rich selection of letters, journals, and estate papers, Duty Calls chronicles how these estates and their communities faced the hardships of war across three centuries.
+Throughout 2013 and 2014 a series of interlinked exhibitions, trails and activities highlighted and explored each house’s own particular experiences, collections and stories.
+Through photographs, paintings, memorabilia and a rich selection of letters, journals, and estate papers, Duty Calls chronicled how these estates and their communities faced the hardships of war across three centuries.